abdullah1212121/Smart-Garbage-Monitoring-System/README.md

 The complete system consists of 3 major parts:
 * An **arduino-based embedded device** that gets fitted to all the garbage bins in the city.
 This component measures the amount of garbage in the bin with the help of an ultrasonic distance sensor and uploads the data to a cloud database.
 Each unit has a unique identification.
 * A **realtime database** is built using firebase.
 It keeps track of the garbage level in each of the bins.
-* A **python app** that reads the database and determines all the bins that need to be emptied and then proceeds to generate the shortest path joining the bins for the garbage collection truck.
+* A **python app** that reads the database and determines all the bins that need to be emptied and then proceeds to generate the shortest path joining the bins for the garbage collection truck using Dijkstra's algorithm.

 ## Getting Started